TUM-NLPLab-2022/PARL-A-Dialog-System-Framework-with-Prompts-as-Actions-for-Reinforcement-Learning/README.md

   - /rl.ipynb: example codes for installing and training the RL agent and doing interaction or inference with it.
 - evaluation_and_results:
   - /blenderbot_responses.ipynb: codes for generating responses of the baseline for evaluation.
-  - /RLPA_responses.ipynb: codes for generating responses of RLPA for evaluation.
+  - /RLPA_responses.ipynb: codes for generating responses of PARL for evaluation.
   - /generated_responses.csv: generated responses in summary.
   - /automatic_evaluation.ipynb: codes for automatic evaluation.
   - /automatic_evaluation_results.csv: results of automatic evaluation